pterodactyl/documentation/panel/1.0/webserver_configuration.md

 ```

 Now, you should paste the contents of the file below, replacing `<domain>` with your domain name being used in a file called
-`pterodactyl.conf` and place the file in `/etc/apache2/sites-available`, or &mdash; if on CentOS, `/etc/httpd/conf.d/`.
+`pterodactyl.conf` and place the file in `/etc/apache2/sites-available`, or &mdash; if on RHEL, Rocky Linux, or AlmaLinux, `/etc/httpd/conf.d/`.

 Note: When using Apache, make sure you have the `libapache2-mod-php` package installed or else PHP will not display on your webserver.